 Interested in taking medical billing and coding courses?
 Check out:

-P.S.
-If you are curious what the ICD-10-CM codes mean that the girl is dreaming about in the picture, here is a description for each:
+Oh and if you are curious as to what the ICD-10-CM codes mean that the girl is dreaming about in the picture, here is a description for each:

 - J44.9, chronic obstructive pulmonary disease, unspecified

 - I12.0, hypertensive chronic kidney disease with stage 5 chronic kidney disease or end-stage renal disease